chifflier/mind-your-languages/C.md

 ---

-### Character size
+### Character sign

-The size of a `char` is implementation defined.
+The C standard does not specify if plain `char` is signed or unsigned, so the size of a `char` is implementation defined.
 On some architectures it will be signed, and unsigned on others.

 Reference: ISO C99 section 6.2.5